carlosbaraza/photoframe/README.md

 # Changing pictures

-Now we want the `Slidshow` component to change the picture every few seconds, because otherwise it would not be a slideshow.
+Now we want the `Slideshow` component to change the picture every few seconds, because otherwise it would not be a slideshow.

 1. Open the `src/Components/Slideshow.js` file